saturnflyer/surrounded/README.md

   def regular_method
-    apply_behaviors # handles the adding of all the roles and behaviors activator.some_behavior # behavior not available unless you apply roles on initialize remove_behaviors # handles the removal of all roles and behaviors end
+    apply_behaviors # handles the adding of all the roles and behaviors activator.some_behavior # behavior not available unless you apply roles on initialize ensure
+     # Use ensure to enforce the removal of behaviors in case of exceptions.
+     # This also does not affect the return value of this method.
+    remove_behaviors # handles the removal of all roles and behaviors end